Comparing Electricity Providers in South Australia

 South Australia’s electricity market has deregulated retail pricing, which makes it a little bit of a free-for-all (in a good way).
 Letting retailers decide what they want to charge for their plans means they’re always competing, and competition = potential savings for you.

-But if you’d prefer something a bit more regulated, there’s the Default Market Offer (DMO).
-Set by the Australian Energy Regulator, the DMO is priced to be fair, but not necessarily the cheapest.
+But if you’d prefer something a bit more regulated, there’s the Default Market Offer (DMO) which is a comparison price set by the Australian Energy Regulator.
+The DMO is priced to be fair, but not necessarily the cheapest.
 You might see it called a standing offer contract, although you’re welcome to sign up for one sitting down.

 At the end of the day, it’s your call whether you hop onto a standing offer – just check what’s available in your area first.